rtlabs-com/p-net/doc/implementation_details.rst

 | 7.1.11        | Conformance class behaviors (Mandatory MIBs)                            |
 +---------------+-------------------------------------------------------------------------+

-See also the list of supported OIDs in the test case specification "Topology discovery check".
+See also the "Topology and Asset Discovery" guideline published by the Profinet organisation, and the list of supported OIDs in the test case specification "Topology discovery check".

 Conformance class D